MiIlenium/LoginSystem/README.md

 Simple login system that contains the following:
 -Simple UI
 -Login & Registration buttons
--Simple User validation algorythm
+-Simple com.petproject.loginsystem.entity.User validation algorythm

 UI:
 FieldUserName - Input username text
 FieldPassword - Input password text

 *FIELD REGISTRATION*
-User inputs userdata
+com.petproject.loginsystem.entity.User inputs userdata
 Class Class_Name checks the file in FileSystem(FS) whether the Username is already there if(true)
 {throws user already exist}

-If User doesn't exist class Class_Name should write write given credentials into the file with colon (:) delimeted
+If com.petproject.loginsystem.entity.User doesn't exist class Class_Name should write write given credentials into the file with colon (:) delimeted

 *FIELD LOGIN*
-User inputs userdata
+com.petproject.loginsystem.entity.User inputs userdata
 Class Class_Name reads the file in the file system and checks if user in the list -if user not found throws {username or password is incorrect}
 -if user found then check the password for this user